Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ## Introduction

-The purpose of this post is to have a basic understanding of how, when you type an address, you can see a website.
+The purpose of this post is to provide you with a basic understanding of what makes it possible to see a website by typing its address.
 It's a simplification of what happens in reality, but the main ideas are here 🙂

 <!-- more -->